-I love great stories of all forms.
-My mission is to help storytellers figure out the best form for their project, refine their work, and connect it to the people who want them (but may not know it yet).
+I love great stories of all kinds.
+My mission is to help storytellers figure out the best form for their project, refine their work, and connect it to the people who want it.

-To do that, I offer guidance in three different areas:
+To do that, I offer authors, agents and publishers help in three different areas:

-I’ve been a journalist and editor, I’ve co-written and co-directed movies, and I’m now a second-year student in Portland State University’s graduate program in book publishing, where I’m specializing in digital technology and developmental editing.
+I’ve been a journalist and magazine editor, I’ve co-written and co-directed movies, and I’m now a second-year student in Portland State University’s graduate program in book publishing, where I’m specializing in digital technology and developmental editing.
 If you’d like to know more, please have a look at my resume.
 And feel free to contact me with any questions.